-With the Optional Partial Repayment feature you can pay part of the mortgage off early with no Early Repayment Charge, subject to our Terms and Conditions.
+If you've stopped making monthly interest payments, the Optional Partial Repayment feature enables you to pay part of the mortgage off early with no Early Repayment Charge subject to our Terms and Conditions.

-Making Optional Partial Repayments will reduce the amount of interest that accumulates over the term of your lifetime mortgage.
+Making Optional Partial Repayments will reduce the amount of interest that will accumulate over the term of your lifetime mortgage.
+Remember, you can only make Optional Partial Repayments once you have stopped making monthly interest payments and the lifetime mortgage converts to full interest roll up.